redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor/blast-editor.md

 #### Precision

-Whether the BlastUnit is of type 8-bit, 16-bit, or 32-bit precision.
+Precision sets whether the BlastUnit is of type 8-bit, 16-bit, or 32-bit precision.

 #### BlastUnit Type